-RG 000.72 We may decide to exempt you from a provision because you are subject to other forms of regulation that ensure that regulatory outcomes for trade repositories are achieved without regulation under Pt 7.5A.
+RG 249.70 We may decide to exempt you from a provision, or provisions, if you are subject to other forms of regulation that ensure the regulatory outcomes for trade repositories, or the regulatory benefits of the provision, are achieved without regulation under Pt 7.5A.
 In these circumstances, there may be no satisfactory policy reason for complying with the provision.